 The problem is it doesn’t matter whether you’re pining over what life used to be like, holding a grudge, or wishing you guys were back together.
 It’s all part of the same chain of emotional burdens that keeps you stuck in the past when you want to move into the future.

 The thing is - you can feel like you want to move into the future, but then also do activities that keep you stuck in the past.
 That could be creeping on social media, looking at pictures or imagining a time in the future where you meet again.
 Sometimes fantasies serve a purpose as they keep you away from dealing with the present.
 Whether that’s the general aches and pains of dating or a tough job.

 But if you’re enjoying being in the past - or the future too much your headspace isn’t free to meet someone today.

-Family gatherings bring looming questions of, ‘do you have a partner?’ and your friends claim you’re picky.
-You spend time thinking about whether you have attachment issues, are totally unlovable and whether you should be trying harder.
+Family gatherings bring looming questions of, `do you have a partner?’.
+Your friends claim you’re picky.
+You spend time thinking about whether you have attachment issues?
+You wonder if you are totally unlovable.
+Maybe you should be trying harder?
 The truth is maybe that you’re happy just how you are and that is okay.

-If you’re drawn towards other projects, and have no enthusiasm for dating: yes examine this, question whether you’re hiding from intimacy (because it is REALLY scary) but if you just love other things in your life and you value them more also cool.
-Many people find reward and fulfillment in work, friends, creativity, aloneness and I am not here to tell you how to lead your life.
+If you’re drawn towards other projects and have no enthusiasm for dating: yes examine this, question whether you’re hiding from intimacy (because it is REALLY scary).
+If you just love other things in your life and you value them more also cool.
+Many people find reward and fulfillment in work, friends, creativity, aloneness.
+I am not here to tell you how to lead your life.
 I want you to honour how you feel good in the world, and do more of that whatever it means to you.

 And whilst I want to help you get more and better dates - I also want more single women to be able to be single, and stay single, for just however long it suits them.
 No justifications.
 No explanations.
 Just doing what makes you as happy and fulfilled as you can be every day.